claudiobarsante/claudiobarsante/README.md

 In my work I strive to create beauty, deliver delight, simplify the complex and make technology more human 🤓.

-- 🌱 Now I'm more focused on the front-end with React and mobile development with React Native.
+- 🌱 Now I'm more focused on the front-end with React,Next and mobile development with React Native.

 - 🔭 I’m currently working on an app to help bailiffs to report the progress of notifications and reduce the subpoena process time